Quantum Data Management in the NISQ Era: Extended Version: Our Vision: Data Management for Quantum Computing

 \section{Our Vision: Data Management for Quantum Computing}

 To facilitate future research on data management for quantum computing, we first sketch the whole landscape in Fig.~\ref{fig:paradigms}.
 We categorize this landscape into three distinct paradigms based on how quantum and classical data are transformed and utilized, and the type of hardware involved—whether a quantum or classical computer is employed.
-Each paradigm not only guides the exploration of quantum research topics leveraging database technologies but also paves the way for new opportunities in database systems, ultimately driving the development of quantum computing.
+Our goal is to introduce data management researchers to quantum use cases, and by making a distinction based on the nature and role of data within cases.